My presentation as an engineer started with raising a question for myself, and what I learned from it

 [Osaka] Alibaba Cloud in Osaka #4 "First time held in Namba" "DataV Hands-on"

-This was my second time speaking at the Alibaba Cloud User Conference!
+This was my second time speaking at the Alibaba Cloud user meeting!

-This time, I talked entirely about Terraform, and introduced examples of how Alibaba Cloud uses Terraform.
+This time, the topic was entirely about Terraform, and I introduced examples of how Alibaba Cloud is using Terraform.

 [Osaka] Alibaba Cloud in Osaka #4 "First time held in Namba" "DataV Hands-on" | connpass